My Story – How I left my job after 17 years to become The Dream Job Coach

 “LOUISE JENNER – CHANGE YOUR LIFE!”

-I left my job.
+What happened when I left my job.

-I handed in my notice.
-My body reacted with some kind of weird stress-reaction, causing me to come out in hives, which lasted for five days and then disappeared without a trace.
+When I handed in my notice my body reacted with some kind of weird stress-reaction, causing me to come out in hives, which lasted for five days and then disappeared without a trace.
 By the way, Aloe Vera gel succeeded where steroids failed!
 I left my job because a tree fell on my head AND because I realised that if I had died that day, I would have been remembered as the woman who sold sofas and who didn’t have much time or energy for anyone else.
 Not much of a legacy huh?

 A year to the day later, subconsciously, I ended up working a long, crazy day that took me back to Bristol for the first time in months to meet a lovely new client after 5pm.
 Was it a timely reminder to me, The Dream Job Coach, that although I love what I’m doing now, I should be careful that I don’t fall back into my old workaholic ways?
 Maybe.
 No hives this time though; but I do keep checking for dodgy trees!